What to Expect

 Jeep in good working condition.
 If there is a problem while off the beaten path, we will do our best to get you going again or towed back to pavement where you can get additional help.
 Perform all normal maintenance to help ensure this is not needed.

-CB* or HAM** radio.
-SDJC uses both CB and HAM (VHF simplex) to communicate on the trail.
-We use CB for general conversations and HAM for working the trail.
+GMRS or HAM** radio.
+SDJC uses both GMRS and HAM (VHF simplex) to communicate on the trail.
+We use GMRS for general conversations for all drivers and HAM for working the trail.
 We will use the following channels on the trail.

 Good Attitude.
 Leave your cares and worries behind and enjoy the beautiful outdoors with us.
 We will do our best to inform you of what is possible or probable, but be aware and prepared that damage to your Jeep may occur.
 Safe and responsible off roading is a team effort and we all need to work together.
 Being respectful of each other on the trail makes for a better experience for all.